jg-digital-media/jgdm_image_gallery/README.md

 ## v1.scss

-+ With relative positioning and opacity properties, there is animated transitioning included display the captioning on image hover.
++ With relative positioning and opacity properties, there is animated fade transitioning included to the captioning of images on mouse hover.

 ```css
     li.gallery_item {